 Interested applicants who will have completed an ACGME accredited general nephrology fellowship by the start of their transplant fellowship should contact the transplant nephrology program coordinator Deb Denos at email@example.com or the transplant nephrology program director Brian Stephany, MD at firstname.lastname@example.org.

 Cleveland Clinic is a part of the CWRU-CCF T32 clinic research fellowship grant.

-This offers one eligible position per year with the opportunity for 2 additional years of funded research with the ultimate goal of developing an independent career in academic nephrology.
+This offers one eligible position per year with the opportunity for two additional years of funded research with the ultimate goal of developing an independent career in academic nephrology.